ssheng/BentoML/docs/source/frameworks/tensorflow.rst

 TensorFlow
 ==========

-TensorFlow is an open source machine learning library focusing on training on inference of deep neural networks.
+TensorFlow is an open source machine learning library focusing on deep neural networks.
 BentoML provides native support for serving and deploying models trained from TensorFlow.

 Preface